ChilliCream/graphql-platform/website/src/docs/bananacakepop/v2/explore-the-ui/status-bar.md

 1. **Connection Status:** This section indicates whether you are currently connected to the internet or not.
 When online, it means that any changes you make are being synchronized with the cloud.

-2. **User Info:** The section displays the emailidentifier of the user who is currently signed in to the application.
+2. **User Info:** The section displays the email of the user who is currently signed in to the application.
 It helps you identify the user account associated with the active session.

 3. **Selected Organization:** In this section, you can see the name of the organization that is currently selected.
 Clicking on this section allows you to change the organization or add a new one.
 ![Status Bar](./images/status-4.png)